ethereum/go-ethereum/docs/_developers/devguide.md

 ```

 Alternatively if you want to kill the clients (in case they hang or stalled syncing, etc)
-but have the stacktrace too, you can use the `-QUIT` signal with `kill`:
+and have the stacktrace too, you can use the `-QUIT` signal with `kill`:

 ```
 killall -QUIT geth